 Bank transfers provide a safe way for customers to send money over bank rails.
 When accepting bank transfers with Stripe, you provide customers with a virtual bank account number that they can push money to from their own online bank interface or in-person bank branch.
-We use this virtual account number to automate reconciliation and prevent exposing your real account details to customers.
+Stripe uses this virtual account number to automate reconciliation and prevent exposing your real account details to customers.